TeX Live 2020 was released on April 10.

-For typical needs, we recommend starting the TeX Live installation by downloading install-tl-windows.exe for Windows (15mb), or install-tl-unx.tar.gz (3mb) for everything else.
-There is also a zip archive install-tl.zip (19mb) which is the same as the .exe.
+For typical needs, we recommend starting the TeX Live installation by downloading install-tl-windows.exe for Windows (~20mb), or install-tl-unx.tar.gz (~5mb) for everything else.
+There is also a zip archive install-tl.zip (~25mb) which is the same as the .exe.
 Although the .zip archive works fine on all platforms, the .tar.gz is much smaller, since it omits installation support programs needed only on Windows.
 The archives are otherwise identical.

 The above links use the generic mirror.ctan.org url which autoredirects to a CTAN mirror that should be reasonably nearby and reasonably up to date.
-However, perfect synchronization is not possible; if you have troubles following the links, your best bet is to choose explicitly from the list of CTAN mirrors (you'll need to append systems/texlive/tlnet to the top-level mirror urls given there to get to the TL area).
+However, perfect synchronization is not possible; if you have troubles following the links, your best bet is to replace the mirror.ctan.org in the above urls with a specific host from the list of CTAN mirrors.

 After unpacking the archive, change to the resulting install-tl-* subdirectory.
 Then follow the quick installation instructions or read the documentation.

-If you need to download through proxies, use a ~/.wgetrc file or environment variables with the proxy settings for wget.
-TeX Live always uses GNU wget to download.
+If you need to download through proxies, use a ~/.wgetrc file or environment variables with the proxy settings for wget, or the equivalent for other download methods.

 Sources: the live network installation does not include the hundreds of megabytes of sources for the compiled programs.
-The sources for the current release are on CTAN, and historical releases are also available, and of course current development sources are in the repository.
+The sources for the current release are on CTAN, and historical releases are also available (under systems/texlive; both the initial release each year, and the frozen state at the end of the cycle in tlnet-final), and current development sources are in the repository.

 Information about downloading/mirroring the TeX Live archive repository is available separately, as well as other ways to acquire TeX Live.